-- 1. Conduct a public forum in accordance with Government Code section 7283.1(d) (TRUTH Act); - 2.
-Receive a report regarding data the Sheriff's Office maintains regarding qualifying interactions and communications with ICE; and - 3.
-Receive Public Comment.
+- 1. Conduct a public forum and receive public comment in accordance with Government Code section 7283.1(d) a.k.a. the State of California's TRUTH Act; and - 2.
+Receive an informative report sharing data the Sheriff's Office maintains regarding qualifying interactions and communications with U. S. Immigration and Customs Enforcement (ICE).